A new series of 3D CFTs with $\mathrm{Sp}(N)$ global symmetry on fuzzy sphere: Technical details of the ED calculation

 \section{Technical details of the ED calculation}

 In this section, we explain some technical details of the ED calculation.
-More details can be found in the documentation of the FuzzifiED package (\href{http://docs.fuzzified.world}{docs.fuzzified.world}).
+More details can be found in the documentation of the FuzzifiED package~\cite{FuzzifiED}.
 A sample code can be found at \href{https://github.com/mankai-chow/FuzzifiED.jl/blob/main/examples/sp3_spectrum.jl}{examples/sp3\_spectrum.jl} in the GitHub repository.

 The $\rU(1)$ and $\mathbb{Z}_2$ subgroups of the rotation and global symmetry are implemented to divide the Hilbert space into sectors.
 We implement the following three kinds of conserved quantities

 To go through all the symmetry representations, it suffices to consider only the $L_z=0,S_{z,a}=0$ sector.
 We implement the following three kinds of $\mathbb{Z}_2$ symmetries,